You Need an SDET Unicorn: Automation Engineers and Automated UI Tests Won’t Save You.

 I am not advocating against any acceptance testing.
 Instead, I’m arguing that a successful SDET must empower quality at almost every step in the software development process.
 Testing should be continuous.

-A quality specialist should be knowledgeable on many of the steps Ashby mentions.
+A quality specialist should be knowledgeable about many of the steps Ashby mentions.
 Maybe not all, but they need to have a grasp that quality permeates everything.
-More importantly, because "everything" is too much for one person to handle, an SDET needs to suggest, question, coach, and implement so that the whole team benefits at every step of software development.
+More importantly, because “everything” is too much for one person to handle, an SDET needs to suggest, question, coach, and implement so that the whole team benefits at every step of software development.

 What are some other qualities you’ve seen in a successful SDET unicorn?
 Chime in, and we can build a list for finding new people for our teams!